inrialearninglab/ai4t/docs/1-Mooc/module-3-how-does-AI-work/3-2-lets-play-with-the-data/3-2-3-what-about-data-in-education.en.md

 And from a General Data Protection Regulation (GDPR) framework point of view: "*A balance between collecting digital data and intruding into one's personal sphere in education and training should be safeguarded.*"

-[^1]: UNESCO IITE.
-(2020).
-AI in Education: Change at the Speed of Learning.
+[^1]: "AI in Education: Change at the Speed of Learning".
 UNESCO IITE Policy Brief.
 Author: Steven Duggan.
-Editor: Svetlana Knyazeva.
+Editor: Svetlana Knyazeva - ISBN : 978-5-6046449-2-8.

-[^2]: Emerging technologies and the teaching profession: Ethical and pedagogical considerations based on near-future scenarios- Vuorikari Riina, Punie Yves,Marcelino Cabrera - Joint Research Center report - 2020
+[^2]: "Emerging technologies and the teaching profession: Ethical and pedagogical considerations based on near-future scenarios"- Vuorikari Riina, Punie Yves, Marcelino Cabrera - Joint Research Center report - 2020.